dkalenov/TMDB-Movie-Data-Analysis/README.md

 Determine the total number of films released in those years when at least one billion-dollar film was released;
 Establish the dependence of the number of “billionaire films” on the total number of films released.

-### Hypothesis 2: The biggest profits in absolute and relative terms come from action films.
+### Hypothesis 2: Action films make the biggest profits in absolute and relative terms.

 Tasks:
 - Sort films by genre and calculate average profit;